Explaining black box text modules in natural language with language models: Appendix

 \paragraph{Prompts used in \methods} The summarization step summarizes 30 randomly chosen ngrams from the top 50 and generates 5 candidate explanations using the prompt \textit{Here is a list of phrases:\textbackslash n\{phrases\}\textbackslash nWhat is a common theme among these phrases?\textbackslash nThe common theme among these phrases is \blank}.

-In the synthetic scoring step, we generate synthetic strings with the prompt \textit{Generate 10 phrases that are similar to the concept of \{explanation\}:}.
+In the synthetic scoring step, we generate similar synthetic strings with the prompt \textit{Generate 10 phrases that are similar to the concept of \{explanation\}:}.
+For dissimilar synthetic strings we use the prompt \textit{Generate 10 phrases that are not similar to the concept of \{explanation\}:}.
 Minor automatic processing is applied to LLM outputs, e.g. parsing a bulleted list, converting to lowercase, and removing extra whitespaces.